 Instructing and working with horses has provided the knowledge needed for some of my storylines and these can come from a fragment of conversation, via my not so surreptitious people watching or from my overactive imagination.

-I’m a proud member of Huntingdon Writers’ Group which has a brand new sparkly website right here if you fancy taking a stroll around it.
+I’m a proud member of Huntingdon Writers’ Group which has a brand new sparkly website in production.
 And if you’re local, or even if you’re not, feel free to come along to join us.
 We’d love to meet you!

 I’ve also started running workshops and providing one-to-one support for those wishing to learn how to independently publish and you can find me, under my real name, at www.threeshirespublishing.com.

 My busy life is set in a tranquil part of rural Cambridgeshire in the UK where I live with my much neglected husband and dog.

 I love afternoon tea, the way the word loquacious rolls off the tongue and I believe inanimate objects have feelings.
 (See my Wordless Wednesday posts for more!)

 I do not care for clowns, kites or trifle – grainy cake jelly anyone?
 Ewww.

 Oh, and, I hate every photo ever taken of me…